-Biigtigong Nishnaabeg (Pic River)
+Biigtigong Nishnaabeg

-Biigtigong Nishnaabeg is the nearest community.
+(Formerly known as Ojibways of Pic River) Biigtigong Nishnaabeg is the nearest community.
 If there's an item on your list that you've forgotten, you need to fill up with gas, buy ice, or you're just looking for a few snacks, there are two stores in the community to serve you.